Is the American Staffordshire Terrier a pit bull?

 If these numbers ever get high enough, it may be enough to encourage legislators to ban the breed.

-American Pit Bull Terrier supporters oppose grouping together pit bull-type dogs in these statistics as they paint the American Pit Bull Terrier as being more aggressive than research shows it actually is.
+In these statistics, American Pit Bull Terrier supporters oppose grouping together pit bull-type dogs as they paint the American Pit Bull Terrier as being more aggressive than research shows it is.

 For the fiercest supporters of the American Pit Bull Terrier, it is the only true pit bull.